 Individualized funding for autism to be phased out by 2025 and replaced with community service hubs.

 On October 27, 2021, the Ministry of Children and Family Development (MCFD) announced the end of individualized funding, effective 2025.
 This will affect the Autism Funding Programs and school-age extended therapy benefits.
 See the original media release.

-Many families across disabilities are highly critical of MCFD’s new Framework for Children and Youth with Support Needs (CYSN) policy.
-Despite three years of work – it is confusingly vague.
+Many families across disabilities are highly critical of MCFD’s proposed Framework for Children and Youth with Support Needs (CYSN) policy.
 However, there is time to develop a community response to this initiative.
 ACT is working with our community partners across disabilities to develop a cross sector response.
 We will be posting information on this page as it becomes available.

 Community Initiatives & Events

 There are a number of initiatives and events being organized.
 Check ACT’s Facebook for the latest updates.